 A diet that helps people to maintain healthy blood sugar levels can include recipes as complex as a baked chicken empanada, or as straightforward as a chicken salad with strawberries.

-The following are some flavorful and healthful recipes that show the variety to be enjoyed in a diabetes-friendly lunch:
+The following are some flavorful and healthful recipes that show the variety people can enjoy in a diabetes-friendly lunch:

 - beans and greens soup